My DeFi Pet (DPET) Hits Market Capitalization of $1.66 Million

 My DeFi Pet Token Profile

-My DeFi Pet is a token.
-It was first traded on April 21st, 2021.
+My DeFi Pet (DPET) is a token.
+It launched on April 21st, 2021.
 My DeFi Pet’s total supply is 100,000,000 tokens and its circulating supply is 40,617,680 tokens.
-My DeFi Pet’s official message board is mydefipet.medium.com.
+My DeFi Pet’s official Twitter account is @mydefipet and its Facebook page is accessible here.
 The official website for My DeFi Pet is mydefipet.com.
-My DeFi Pet’s official Twitter account is @mydefipet and its Facebook page is accessible here.
+The official message board for My DeFi Pet is mydefipet.medium.com.

 DPET token is the main in-game currency.
 It will be used for trading, exchanging, improving the Pets and their special qualities, mainly in the first phase.”